Collapse of the World Trade Center: Building 7 collapse

-As the North Tower collapsed, heavy debris hit 7 World Trade Center, causing damage to the south face of the building and starting fires that continued to burn throughout the afternoon.
+As the North Tower collapsed, heavy debris hit 7 World Trade Center, damaging the building's south face and starting fires that continued to burn throughout the afternoon.
 Structural damage occurred to the southwest corner between Floors 7 and 17 and on the south facade between Floor 44 and the roof; other possible structural damage includes a large vertical gash near the center of the south facade between Floors 24 and 41.
 The building was equipped with a sprinkler system, but had many single-point vulnerabilities for failure: the sprinkler system required manual initiation of the electrical fire pumps, rather than being a fully automatic system; the floor-level controls had a single connection to the sprinkler water riser; and the sprinkler system required some power for the fire pump to deliver water.
 Also, water pressure was low, with little or no water to feed sprinklers.

 Some firefighters entered 7 World Trade Center to search the building.
 They attempted to extinguish small pockets of fire, but low water pressure hindered their efforts.
 Fires burned into the afternoon on the 11th and 12th floors of 7 World Trade Center, the flames visible on the east side of the building.
 During the afternoon, fire was also seen on floors 6–10, 13–14, 19–22, and 29–30.
-In particular, the fires on floors 7 through 9 and 11 through 13 continued to burn out of control during the afternoon.
+In particular, the fires on floors 7 through 9 and 11 through 13 burned out of control during the afternoon.
 At approximately 2:00 pm, firefighters noticed a bulge in the southwest corner of 7 World Trade Center between the 10th and 13th floors, a sign that the building was unstable and might cave to one side or "collapse".
 During the afternoon, firefighters also heard creaking sounds coming from the building and issued uncertain reports about damage in the basement.
 Around 3:30 pm FDNY Chief Daniel A. Nigro decided to halt rescue operations, surface removal, and searches along the surface of the debris near 7 World Trade Center and evacuate the area due to concerns for the safety of personnel.
 At 5:20:33 pm EDT on September 11, 2001, 7 World Trade Center started to collapse, with the crumble of the east mechanical penthouse, while at 5:21:10 pm EDT the entire building collapsed completely.
 There were no casualties associated with the collapse.